acudoc/udacity_repo/README.md

 <!-- TOC --><a name="from-existing-repo"></a>
 ##### From existing repo

+Three main ways to clone a repo
+- HTTPS
+- SSH
+- Github CLI

+It is possible to clone entire repo or a single branch

 ```python
 git clone [URL] #bring repo from existing repo
 git clone ~/old ~/new